ktllee/plug_problem/README.md

 [`solutions`](/solutions) contains lists of solutions for different set of plugs.

+[`unused`](/unused) contains code that has been integrated into active code and which no longer need be used.

 ### Scripts

 `original_plugs.py` is code to brute-force solutions with all distinct plugs (no repeats), where plugs are defined by number of prongs and gaps between prongs (and all gaps are equal).